-In Sum: This amendment to the Florida Constitution would require that district school board candidates run under a specific party affiliation.
+In Sum: This amendment would amend the Florida Constitution and would require candidates to run under a specific party affiliation.

-AMENDMENT 2

-Establishing a State Constitutional Right to Hunt and Fish
+AMENDMENT 2 Establishing a State Constitutional Right to Hunt and Fish

 Ballot Language: "Proposing an amendment to the State Constitution to preserve forever fishing and hunting, including by the use of traditional methods, as a public right and preferred means of responsibly managing and controlling fish and wildlife.
 Specifies that the amendment does not limit the authority granted to the Fish and Wildlife Conservation Commission under Section 9 of Article IV of the State Constitution."